of Campton and Chicksands (which was

 Chicksands adjoins to the northern

-the village, and consists almost entirely
+of the village, and consists almost entirely

 of the wooded Chicksands Priory estate.